-- cover all elements of remuneration that can be valued (e.g. all taxable earnings for the given year, including base salary, variable pay, bonuses, allowances and the cash value of any benefits-in-kind); - use the median earnings figure as the denominator, which should be that of all employees of the local authority on a fixed date each year, coinciding with reporting at the end of the financial year; and - exclude changes in pension benefits, which due to their variety and complexity cannot be accurately included in a pay multiple disclosure. - 13.3 Based on the above, the pay multiple between the highest paid employee and median earnings for 2018/19 (i.e. coinciding with the end of the 2018/19 financial year) was: 4.6. - 13.4 The maximum multiplier in 2019/20 for the relationship between the highest paid employee and median earnings is set at: 5.0. - 13.5 The LFC will seek to keep within this multiplier.
-This is regarded as sufficient to cover any changes which may naturally occur in regard to staff movements or pay awards which might affect the multiplier during the twelve months.
+- 13.1 Under the guidance, it is recommended that local authority pay policy statements should include the authority's policy on pay dispersion the relationship between remuneration of chief officers and the remuneration of other staff.
+The guidance recommends that the pay multiple (sometimes called 'pay ratio') is included in these statements as a way of illustrating the authority's approach to pay dispersion. - 13.2 Under the Local Government Transparency Code 2015, local authorities must publish this pay multiple, defined as the ratio between the highest paid taxable earnings for the given year (including base salary, variable pay, bonuses, allowances and the cash value of any benefits-in-kind) and the median earnings figure of the whole of the authority's workforce.
+The measure must: - cover all elements of remuneration that can be valued (e.g. all taxable earnings for the given year, including base salary, variable pay, bonuses, allowances and the cash value of any benefits-in-kind); - use the median earnings figure as the denominator, which should be that of all employees of the local authority on a fixed date each year, coinciding with reporting at the end of the financial year; and - exclude changes in pension benefits, which due to their variety and complexity cannot be accurately included in a pay multiple disclosure. - 13.3 Based on the above, the pay multiple between the highest paid employee and median earnings for 2019/20 (i.e. coinciding with the end of the 2019/20 financial year) was: 4.4.
+The pay multiple between the London Fire Commissioner and median earnings in 2019/20 was not higher than 4.4. - 13.4 The maximum multiplier in 2020/21 for the relationship between the highest paid employee/LFC and median earnings is set at: 5.0 and 6.0 respectively. - 13.5 The LFC will seek to keep within these multipliers.
+These are regarded as sufficient to cover any changes which may naturally occur in regard to staff movements or pay awards which might affect the multipliers during the twelve months.